 You’ll need wedding programs for each guest (or at least one per couple) which it can add up in cost.

 2) You’ll need to have someone pass programs out to guests.

-(Or, you can always place them in a a basket (like this).
-Be sure you place your wedding programs near the entrance so guests don’t miss it.)
+Or, you can always place them in a a basket (like this).
+Make sure to place your wedding programs near the ceremony entrance so guests don’t miss it.

 2) Wedding programs are only used for a brief amount of time at the wedding.

 You may feel like you’re not getting your money’s worth if your ceremony is very short.